robbriers/biotic/README.md

 ### Reporting problems

-The package is still in the development phase.
-It has been tested fairly extensively using different test datasets, but if you come across an error or bug, then please submit an [issue](https://github.com/robbriers/biotic/issues) or [email me](mailto:r.briers@napier.ac.uk), giving as much information as possible, and ideally the dataset that caused the problem.
+The package has been tested fairly extensively using different test datasets, but if you come across an error or bug, then please submit an [issue](https://github.com/robbriers/biotic/issues) or [email me](mailto:r.briers@napier.ac.uk), giving as much information as possible, and ideally the dataset that caused the problem.

 ### Sources of information about the indices calculated